-What is a Wyoming Surety Bond?
+What are Wyoming Surety Bonds?

-A Wyoming surety bond is, in general terms, a legal contract that promises you will abide by the terms of another contract in Wyoming.
+Bonds are, in general terms, a legal contract that promises you will abide by the terms of another contract in Wyoming.
 A surety can also be thought of as a mix between an insurance instrument and a credit instrument.
 Some surety bonds Wyoming are unique to the state of Wyoming, but many Wy sureties are of the same type that can be found in most other states.

 A Wyoming surety bond is like a surety in every other state in that it is a legal agreement between three parties – the guarantor, the obligor, and the obligee – that provides a form of assurance that contract requirements will be met, and that rules and regulations will be followed.

 The three parties that sign off on Wyoming surety bonds consist of the person or entity that needs the bond (the principal or obligor), the person or entity protected by the bond (the obligee, who is usually the one requiring bonding), and the company that issues the bond (the guarantor or surety).

 When you obtain a Wyoming surety bond, the surety takes on the risk of having to pay an obligee if the obligee incurs a loss due to you, the principal, not upholding legal obligations under a separate contract.
 By paying a non-refundable portion of the bond amount to a surety (the principal payment), rather than the entire bond amount needed, the principal is essentially being offered credit for which they, themselves, will ultimately be responsible.

 Principals will need to apply for a surety, just as one would apply for insurance or credit.
 The underwriter at the surety company will want to know a great deal about the financial background of the involved principal, on both a business and personal level.